ericsink/SQLitePCL.raw/README.md

 ## How do I build this?

-SQLitePCL.sln works fine for me with either Visual Studio or Xamarin Studio.
+SQLitePCL.sln works fine for me with Visual Studio 2012, Visual Studio 2013, or Xamarin Studio.
 Each one refuses to load the respective project types that are not compatible, but there seems to be no harm done when that happens.

 ## Which PCL profile is supported?

-The .sln file contains projects to build the PCL with profile 78, profile 136, and profile 158.
+The .sln file contains projects to build the PCL with profile 78, profile 136, profile 158, and profile 259.
 Others might work as well, but those are the ones I have tried.

-The test suites are configured to use the profile 78 version.
+The test suites are configured to use the profile 78 version in most places, but profile 259 for Windows Phone 8.1..

+The main reason to keep profile 158 is because MvvmCross is using it.
+If they end up switching to the new reflection APIs and profile 259, then 158 won't be very important here either.
+Folks are saying that profile 259 is the new 78.

-## Can this be used to write a mobile app?
+## Can this library be used to write a mobile app?

 Technically, yes, but that's not what you want to do.
 This is *not* the sort of SQLite library you would use to write an app.